AdobeDocs/commerce-webapi/src/pages/rest/modules/inventory/bulk-inventory.md

 # Inventory mass actions

-Magento provides several endpoints that allow Multi Source merchants to make quick updates across multiple products.
+Adobe Commerce provides several endpoints that allow Multi Source merchants to make quick updates across multiple products.
 This is helpful for transferring inventory between sources and removing a source without editing each product individually.

 *  The bulk transfer endpoint moves all quantities of products from one source to another.
 *  The bulk assign source endpoint adds sources to multiple products.